-- a) Halal Risk Management Plan;

-- b) changes in the operation (incoming materials, processes, packaging, equipment, etc.) that could adversely affect the halal integrity of the products being handled;
+- a) Halal Risk Management Plan; - b) changes in the operation (incoming materials, processes, packaging, equipment, etc.) that could adversely affect the halal integrity of the products and/or goods being handled;

-- c) control measures; and

-- d) corrective actions.
+- c) control measures; and - d) corrective actions.

 4.3.4 Halal Risk Management Plan